CR-DMcDonald/IRExitSensors/EBNT_TF_3.md

 ### Device Description

 An all plastic exit sensor, there is no outer bezel just an illuminated ring around the large IR filter with the text "NO TOUCH" printed on it.
 An updated version with TUYA wifi is also available sold as the OP12 or OP13 although they have a wifi module they still use the same IR signal.
-The same signal pattern seem to also be used by the [XimiirEI01](XimiirEI01.md)
+The same signal pattern seems to also be used by the [XimiirEI01](XimiirEI01.md)

 ### Source